waynepiekarski/hydro-modem/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# KiCAD Schematics and PCB License
+# KiCAD Schematics and PCB license CERN-OHL-S v2

 This source describes Open Hardware and is licensed under the CERN-OHL-S v2.